 We love the Coleman SupportRest Elite PillowStop Double High Airbed for not only meeting our newly inflated expectations for design, but also offering flexibility with its dual pumps that accommodate both indoor and outdoor use.
 Luxury at home and on the road for just $97?
 We’re sold.
 Its internal motor pump provided lightning-fast inflation indoors, while the external pump valve gives the option to take the same level of comfort on the go (take note, glampers).
-It also lost the least amount of air (and no perceivable height) in our overnight air-loss test.
+It also lost no perceivable height in our overnight air-loss test.
 If you want a lush air mattress you can easily use both indoors and out, the Coleman is for you.

 The SoundAsleep Dream Series Mattress is a solid runner-up for an indoor mattress.
 The main reason it comes in second to the Coleman is that its built-in AC pump limits it to indoor use only, unless your camping site has an appropriate power source.
 At $120, it also costs more for less.
 Otherwise, it offers the same great coil construction and deluxe double height as our top pick.
 We weren’t too impressed with how it maintained air overnight, but it’s wildly popular and we’re confident recommending it if you’re looking for a guest bed.